shopware/shopware/src/Docs/_new/2-internals/1-core/20-data-abstraction-layer/060-extensions.md

 `Shopware\Core\Framework\DataAbstractionLayer\EntityExtensionInterface` interface and has access to the fields within an entity.
 You can even manipulate the core fields by adding flags and so on.
 When changing core fields, keep in mind that it can make your system behave inconsistently!

+Extensions are used to add relations to existing entities.
+They are not intended to add normal fields like StringField, BoolField or JsonField.
+Please use [CustomFields](./045-custom-field.md) in these cases.
 ## Creating an extension

 Create a class which extends the `Shopware\Core\Framework\DataAbstractionLayer\EntityExtensionInterface` interface, implement the required methods and register and tag it in the service container as `shopware.entity.extension`.